ShanJiang21/shanjiang21.github.io/_posts/2019-08-31-Lust-and-Loneliness.markdown

 **Loneliness in Collectivism**

 <iframe width="590" height="330" src="https://www.youtube.com/embed/nx2iLOvP0rM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 It reminds of the death of Avicii, who was a famous Nodiac music star.
-It happened on his trip to Oman,
+It happened on his trip to Oman, who killed himself when everyone else thinks that’s his highlighted moment in his life.

 >  All his notes were in happy mode.